Sex, Courtship, and Marriage in America (SOC/FEMGEN 134D)

-This summer I am teaching an undergraduate course which I designed on the sociology of sex, relationships, and family.
+In the upcoming Spring quarter of 2019 (and previously in Summer 2018), I am teaching a course which I designed on the sociology of sex, relationships, and family.
 This course provides students with a thorough overview of demographic and sociological perspectives on family life in the United States.
 Students will become familiar with the empirical patterns and trends, political and cultural debates, and policy issues concerning historical and modern romantic and sexual relationships – as well as the major theories and research methods used in the sociological study of relationships.
 Throughout the course, we will explore how changes in modern courtship may affect broader patterns of social inequality and family structure.
 Additionally, we will examine how the mate selection process intersects with various aspects of gender, sexuality, class, race, and technology.

 Additional Teaching Experience